RickyLoader/PlexGap/README.md

 The IP address that your Plex server runs on including port.
 E.g: `192.168.1.138:32400`

-### TMDB API Key
+### TMDB API Key & TMDB Read Access Token

 PlexGap utelises the TMDB API to find out whether a movie is part of a series, and to find the other members of these series.
+The read acccess token allows the application to create a list on your TMDB profile containing the movies that were found.

 To obtain an API key for TMDB, create a free account and verify your email.